-Yesterday morning – a very busy morning — I noticed that our bathroom sink was leaking in a significantly distressing way.
+Yesterday morning – a very busy morning — I noticed that our bathroom sink was leaking pretty significantly.
 The day was packed with work commitments so I couldn’t get to it right away.
 (Never leave a leaky faucet operational and unattended.
 Turn off the water at the source.
 Trust me on this.)

 I’m pretty handy so when evening came I tried a few things but wasn’t able to fix it.
 My husband tried, too.
 Nothing.

 This morning I called my trusty plumber who said a guy could get here in four days (there’s a weekend in there) but would also call me if something opened up tomorrow, but no chance of today.
 About 90 minutes later I got a call saying there was a cancellation and the plumber could be here in an hour.